-Randy Weintraub is currently a high school chemistry teacher in Hightstown and adjunct college instructor in the STEM Department at Rowan College at Burlington County.
+Randy Weintraub is currently a chemistry teacher at Lawrence high School and adjunct college instructor in the STEM Department at Rowan College at Burlington County.
 Previous to the career change, he was a research scientist and group leader at area R&D and contract research organizations including American Cyanamid, FMC Corp., JRF America, XenoBiotic Labs, PharmaNet and Symbiotic Research.
 His areas of expertise are analytical methods development, study of environmental fate and metabolism of pesticides and drugs, and residue analysis in food and environmental samples.
 Randy attended SUNY at Stony Brook and University of Florida (UF) for his undergraduate degree, and M.S. and Ph.D. degrees at UF in Food Science and Human Nutrition/Environmental Chemistry.

 David Carrick has a Ph.D. in Analytical Chemist with over forty years experience in the area of Human and Veterinary Pharmaceuticals, Consumer Products, Agricultural Chemicals, Catalysis, BioFuels and consulting.
 He received his B.S in Chemistry from Lafayette College and his Ph.D. in Analytical Chemistry from Lehigh University.
 Over his career he has held positions of increasing responsibility at American Cyanamid, J&J, Pharmaceutical Formulations Inc, Sun Pharmaceuticals and Lloyd Pharmaceuticals, among others.
 In conjunction with Libra Labs, Dr. Carrick has provided consulting services in the areas of Analytical and Process Development, Instrument Validation, Quality Systems and Laboratory Training.
+He is currently a member of ACCORD Import/Export Solutions, providing laboratory services and regulator support for trade and importation of agricultural products from western Africa as part of the US AGOA initiative.
 He has been a section member since 2000 serving as 2009 Section Chair, Treasurer since 2012 and an active volunteer in our outreach programs including Chemagination contest judge.

 Allen N. Jones received his B.S. in chemistry from Elizabethtown College and his Ph.D. from the State University of New York in Buffalo, NY.
 In his first post-graduate position, he worked for the Veterans Administration in Nuclear Medicine Research.
 After a brief stint at the University of Connecticut Medical School, he joined Merck and Company in Animal and Exploratory Drug Metabolism (later Drug Metabolism and Pharmacokinetics), where he worked in and managed the Analytical Laboratory for the Isotope Labeling Group.
 In this position he contributed to the development of experimental drug candidates, a number of which became marketed pharmaceuticals.
 After leaving Merck in 2008 as an Associate Director, he worked with YourEncore as a Network Expert, was an Adjunct Professor at Rowan University, at Roche as a Pharmacokinetics Study Manager, at Alliance Technologies as a Senior Chemist, and with Liquid Light as an Analytical Group Leader.
 After volunteering for a number of years at Students 2 Science, he is currently employed as the ISAAC Program Director for the Newark Students 2 Science Technology Center.